A range of policies and technologies like multi-factor authentication and single sign-on can help better secure..

 And this isn’t a problem from the past.
 Just this year, Marriott reported a data breach that exposed the personal information of 5.2 million guests.
 It’s the third such..

 A sudden, unexpected disaster or crisis can lead to situations for which your IT team isn’t prepared.

 Remote work presents particular challenges to your InfoSec team to protect vital company information and prevent potential cybersecurity threats, both now and when all those devices come back to the network.

 Let’s take a closer look at the steps you should be taking to mitigate this risk and prepare for the eventual reunification of your workforce with the organization’s network.

 I recently read an article published in CISO Magazine on June 26, 2019, regarding a new bill passed by New York Legislature to strengthen data breach policies.
-The article introduced the bill to its audience, gave a brief synopsis of its purpose, included additional insight from the New York Attorney General Letitia James, as well from the bill's sponsor, Senator Kevin Thomas and compared the bill to similar initiatives in other parts of the..
+The article introduced the bill to its audience, gave a brief synopsis of its purpose, included additional insight from the New York Attorney General Letitia James, as well from the bill's sponsor, Senator Kevin Thomas and compared the bill to similar initiatives in other parts of..

 After another year of driving innovation and complex change for its clients, Bedroc has been named to the Nashville Business Journal list of 50 fastest growing private companies in the Middle Tennessee region.
-An annual list, the Fast 50 is comprised of the region's largest private companies by revenue growth over the..
+An annual list, the Fast 50 is comprised of the region's largest private companies by revenue growth over..